haumeamagma/NBCU01/exercises/ex1/ex13/README.md

 <br>![Script collection](/exercises/ex1/images/01-0018-step2.png)

 3. Content Modifier to **Set Email Body**
 Here theNew Hire Welcome Email is composed based on values extracted in the previous step.
-The New Hire Email inputed from the user through configuration is being used.
+The New Hire Email inputed from the user through configuration will be used.
 <br>![Script collection](/exercises/ex1/images/01-0018-step3.png)

 ## Exercise steps